Tamu to Bagan - Going back in timeRidden on December 28th, 2018 by Milly Read

 Incredibly this train line is apparently still running around Gangaw

 We’d heard of the difficulties of wild camping in Myanmar, it being strictly illegal and frowned upon by locals.
 If found, you are likely to be taken to the police who will take you to the nearest tourist hotel which ask for extortionate fees.
 Staying with locals is also prohibited, although we were rescued by a local on our first night from Tamu after being turned away from a monastery at dusk.
 Pudagee took us back to his house/restaurant where we were fed and introduced to our favourite local dish – laphet thoke – a pickled tea leaf salad served with finely chopped cabbage, tomatoes, soya beans, peanuts and doused in peanut oil and lime juice to serve.
-After eating, one of his customers who spoke good English queried where we were to sleep, and on discovering where requested that we phone the government to ask permission!
+After eating, one of his customers who spoke good English queried where we were to sleep, and on discovering that Pudagee had offered up his home for us to stay in, he requested that we phone the government to ask permission!
 There was a bit of back and forth between the two and the telephone was bought out, although luckily the customer had to leave before he managed to find the number to ring!

 The next few nights we camped very late and put the tent away at dawn.
 There was ample teak forest to camp in, although the huge dry leaves falling at night sounded like footsteps and always made me jump!
 We’d chosen to cycle the slightly longer route to Bagan based on sound advice that the other road that goes direct to Mandalay via Monywa is still under construction with large stretches of mud road and steep inclines.
 We still had to battle steep inclines but at least the road was tarmac and traffic free, passing small farms and villages where subsistence agriculture keeps people going.